 An internet gateway is a software-defined, highly available, fault-tolerant router providing public internet connectivity for resources inside your VCN.
 Using an internet gateway, a compute instance with a public IP address assigned to it can communicate with hosts and services on the internet.

-In lieu of using an internet gateway, you can connect your VCN to your on-premises data center, from which you can route traffic to the internet via your existing network egress points.
+In lieu of using an internet gateway, you can connect your VCN to your on-premise data center, from which you can route traffic to the internet via your existing network egress points.

 A NAT gateway is a reliable and highly available router that provides outbound-only internet connectivity for resources inside your VCN.
 With a NAT gateway, private instances (with only a private IP address) can initiate connections to hosts and services on the internet, but not receive inbound connections initiated from the internet.

 No. The default limit is one NAT gateway per VCN.
 We expect this to be sufficient for the vast majority of applications.